 Employees want to be seen as individuals and treated as such.
 One size fits all does not cut it in staff interactions.
 Having benefits customized to meet employees’ individual needs increases loyalty to their employer and organization.
 In addition, employees desperately want to be heard and to be able to express their concerns, weigh in on issues that affect them and feel safe to admit a mistake, freely propose a novel or risky idea, disagree with the boss, stick up for a co-worker, admit to not knowing something, request help, or question a proposal.
 They know that even when countering an idea, coming clean on how they messed up or raising a contentious concern, they will not be penalized or humiliated.
 The reason: because they know their voice matters and the staff truly cares about them as individuals.
 Sadly, a mere 26 percent of employees are asked for feedback on a regular basis.
 Managers and employers would be wise to solicit continuous employee feedback on workplace perspectives, and most importantly, ensure that feedback is meaningfully acted upon in a visible way.
 Above all, get to know your staff as individuals not just a worker or someone filling a position.

 3. Recognition: When asked what is the one thing they would change about their work culture, employees spoke as one voice in declaring they thirst for more appreciation.
 Employees are fuelled when paid in the currency of recognition.
 It increases its value when given according to individual merit.
-Frequent recognition is powerful partly because it builds gratitude and buffers against stress.
+Frequent recognition is powerful partly because it builds gratitude and buffers against stress for which we also recommend this guide on how to get a medical card in west virginia.
 Yet, a miniscule 37 percent of employees report being recognized at work for exceptional work.
 A whooping 76 percent say they do not feel valued for their work.
 It would be prudent for managers to realize that when they are stingy on recognition, they train their superstar employees to regress to the mean.
 When gratitude flows freely and abundantly however, employees feel valued and a sense of belonging increases.
 Recognition speaks to what the organization deems important and reinforces company values and exceptional performance, so pay lavishly in the currencies of recognition, encouragement, validation, inclusion and appreciation.

 4. Personal and professional development: Today’s worker expects more from work than a pay cheque.
 They seek opportunities to grow within the organization and to develop, both personally and professionally.
 Even in companies that foster a culture of continuous learning, many focus strictly on training and growing their staff in the technical, professional areas.
 Great organizations tap into personal growth as well because they understand that by developing their employees’ soft skills, such as creativity, leadership, and communication, both the worker and the company win.
 Not only is their a solid ROI on the growth of and impact from the individual, but staffs that grow together tend to stay together and operate on a proficient level of excellence.
 Further to providing personal and professional training opportunities, it would be prudent for managers to evaluate and provide feedback to employees more holistically, including metrics around soft skills.